maikkrs/C/HW/PIA/readme.md

        Antonio Alberto Suarez Ruiz     6 p.m.		$230		Mathematics
        Jose Alfredo Rodriguez Castillo 5 p.m.		$150		Arts
       ```

+      To do both actions the program first ask for the day of the week, so it could write in the specific file.
+The user read something like this:
+       ```
+       1 -  Monday
+       2 -  Tuesday
+       3 -  Wednesday
+       4 -  Thursday
+       5 -  Friday
+       6 -  Saturday
+       7 -  Sunday
+      ```
+      So they write the number and the program recognizes what day it is.
+Something similar happens when they choose the hour.

       ## References

       Kernighan, B. W., & Ritchie, D. M. (2006).
 The C programming language.